Welcome to the life of Gaby, where classical music is anything but traditional....

 During my Masters at the Longy School of Music of Bard College, I took a class on how to become a Teaching Artist and gained the tools I was missing to connect with the audience in a more meaningful way.
 I since have designed concerts with the purpose of breaking the barrier between the traditional classical musicians and concert-goers.
 As a result, I founded In Radiance, a flute quintet that has aimed to shake up the traditional concert model and teaching artistry as we continue to explore new ways to engage audiences.
 As creative workshop presenters and entrepreneurs, our work has been featured at the Boston Flute Festival, the National Flute Association's Arts Venture Competition, and the C.R.E.A.T.E.
 Competition.
 Our EP, Journey through the Genres released in February 2016, features some of these original arrangements.

 In my time at the University of North Texas, I fell in love with Early Music and learned to play the traverso as well as the recorder.
-In 2016, I started the Amaranti Ensemble.
+In 2016, I founded Amaranti Ensemble.
 Amaranti is a period instrument chamber ensemble that brings chamber music to audiences across the United States.
 The ensemble has performed at the Berkeley Festival and Exhibition, the International Baroque Institute at Longy, the Boston Early Music Festival as well as the “Works in Progress” series at the Harpsichord Clearing House.
 In March 2019, they were featured at the Darkwater Women in Music Festival, performing works by female composers across multiple centuries.
 We create programs that intersect between music and other humanities, making memorable performances for our audiences.
 As an ensemble, we aim to cultivate meaningful relationships with composers and commission new pieces for traverso and harpsichord.

 In addition to performing, I am incredibly passionate about teaching.
 I maintain a large private flute studio in the DFW Metroplex area and I joined the faculty at Mountain View College in 2017.
 As a teacher, privately or in masterclasses for modern and baroque flute, I incorporate my mission to teach artistry and accessibility to music.
 I have been a Guest Artist as Baroque Flutist at Tarrant County College, Tarleton State University and Texas A&M Commerce.
 I also serve as the Vice President of the Texas Flute Society organizing events geared to college students of North Texas.